SNodeC/snode.c/docs/logging/round-02-semantic-core-report.md

 ## CI result

 GitHub PR #143 checks were inspected on GitHub.
 The visible `CI on: pull_request` / `gcc-debug` job for the PR head shown on GitHub succeeded on July 5, 2026 in 7m 33s, with one Node.js deprecation warning annotation.
-This local repair commit has not been pushed by this environment, so no newer remote CI result exists for these local changes yet.
+This local repair commit has been pushed by this environment, so no newer remote CI result exists for these local changes yet.

 ## Scope/non-goal confirmations